emacs-mirror/emacs/mps/manual/source/glossary/l.rst

         only store the count accurately up to a certain maximum value.
         If an object has more references than the maximum then the count "sticks" at the maximum and is never decremented.
-Such objects are expected to be rare, but their :term:`memory (1)` can never be :term:`reclaimed <reclaim>` using reference counting.
+Such objects are expected to be rare, but their :term:`memory (1)` can never be :term:`reclaimed` using reference counting.
 A separate (infrequently run) :term:`tracing garbage collector
         <tracing garbage collection>` is often employed to reclaim
         this storage.